containers/podman/docs/source/markdown/podman-network-create.1.md

 Allocate container IP from a range.
 The range must be a complete subnet and in CIDR notation.
 The *ip-range* option must be used with a *subnet* option.

+**--macvlan**

+Create a *Macvlan* based connection rather than a classic bridge.
+You must pass an interface name from the host for the Macvlan connection.

 **--subnet**

 The subnet in CIDR notation.